 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 Going PRO Talent Fund

 The Going PRO Talent Fund independent application period for Fiscal Year 2022 has closed.
-The application period for Industry-led Collaboratives (ILCs) opened February 1, 2022.
-ILC applications will be accepted throughout the year, subject to available funding.
+The application period for Industry-led Collaboratives (ILCs) closed on Friday, August 26, 2022.

 The Going PRO Talent Fund (Talent Fund) makes awards to employers to assist in training, developing and retaining current and newly hired employees.
 Training funded by the Talent Fund must be short-term and fill a demonstrated talent need experienced by the employer.
 Training must lead to a credential for a skill that is transferable and recognized by industry.

 Please click here to access the Work-Based Learning Online Management System (WBLOMS):

 (Google Chrome must be used for optimal performance.